pandasoli/posts/bash-colors.md

 </div>

 > ANSI colors are used by CLI programs to color anything printed on the terminal.
-> With them it is possible to change the font type and (background)color of a text.
+> With them it's possible to change the font effect and (background) color of a text.

 PS: [If you are using **C#** you may not need this.](https://learn.microsoft.com/en-us/dotnet/api/system.consolecolor?view=net-8.0)